eonadler/eonadler.github.io/research.markdown

 * What are the unique astrophysical signatures of dark matter microphysics?

-* Can we combine small-scale observables to detect a deviation from CDM?
+* Can we combine small-scale structure observables to detect a deviation from CDM?

 ## Near-field Cosmology